Mushkil

-Mushkil (Urdu: مشکل, lit. difficult) is an Urdu film which was released in 1995 across theaters in Pakistan.
+Mushkil (Urdu: مشکل, lit. difficult) is a 1995 Pakistani Urdu-language film which was released in 1995 across theaters in Pakistan.
 The film dealt with the issue of child-camel-jockeys illegally trafficked from the third world countries into numerous Arab countries.

 The super-hit film music was composed by Amjad Bobby.
 Hit tracks included Dil Ho Gaya Hai Tera Deewana and Mushkil Hai Bara Mushkil Hai.
 This film was directed by Javed Sheikh.